meldig/pdal-parallelizer/README.md

 ###### Diagnostic

-At the end of each execution, you
+At the end of each execution, you can get a graph of the memory usage.
+This may be interesting to analyze after a dry run.
+This graph will be in the output directory you specify in the config file.

 #### Exemple